 Imagine walking into your favorite coffee shop, the rich aroma of roasted beans filling the air.
 You're faced with a choice: a light, vibrant roast or a dark, smoky one.
-Many coffee lovers believe that darker roasts pack a bigger caffeine punch, assuming their intense flavor equates to higher caffeine content.
+So many coffee lovers believe that darker roasts pack a bigger caffeine punch, assuming their intense flavor equates to higher caffeine content.
 But is this a coffee myth, or is there truth to it?

 Main Subheading